apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-kafka-avro-multi-quarkus/README.md

 ### Use the application

 To make use of this application, you need to publish to `travellers` topic a kafka record containing an instance of `org.acme.travel.traveller` serialized using [Apache Avro](https://avro.apache.org/docs/current/gettingstartedjava.html) format.
 The best option is to do that programmatically.
-Take a look to provided unit test class (named `MultiMessagingIt`)for an idea of how to achieve that.
+Take a look at the provided unit test class (named `MultiMessagingIt`) to understand how to achieve that.